Semantics3/semantics3-python/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 For this example, we are going to look at a particular product that is
-sold by select mercgants and whose price is >= USD 30 and seen after a
+sold by select mercants and has a price of >= USD 30 and seen after a
 specific date (specified as a UNIX timestamp).

 ::

     # Build the query
     products.offers_field( "sem3_id", "4znupRCkN6w2Q4Ke4s6sUC");
-    products.offers_field( "seller", ["ATRQ56T3H9TM5","LFleurs","Frys","Walmart"] );
+    products.offers_field( "seller", ["LFleurs","Frys","Walmart"] );
     products.offers_field( "currency", "USD");
     products.offers_field( "price", "gte", 30);
     products.offers_field( "lastrecorded_at", "gte", 1348654600);